JayKishoreDuvvuri/WebdriverIO-Test-Automation-Framework/README.md

 ### Execute tests
-Run the below test command on other separate terminal side by side next to running selenium server from above point "Start Selenium Serve"
+Run the below test command on other separate terminal side by side next to running selenium server from above point "Start Selenium Server"
 ```bash
 npm run test -  3 Tests executes in parallel on Chrome browser
 npm run test:addReaction - Runs only single test